Delfy and His Friends

-Delfy and His Friends (Delfy y sus amigos) is a Spanish animated series for children, produced in 1992 by D'Ocon Films.
-91 episodes were produced for TVE.
+Delfy and His Friends (Delfy y sus amigos) is an animated children's television series produced by D'Ocon Films, in co-production with Televisión Española (TVE), Radiotelevisione italiana (RAI), and TF1.
+Its 91 episodes were first aired on TVE1.

 Synopsis

 The series focuses on the underwater adventures of Delfy the Dolphin and his friends.
 In every episode, they are compelled to defend their habitat from the schemes of a greedy vulture, his kangaroo assistant and a group of sharks.